vazryag/piecutter-cli/README.md

 *OBS.: The first version of Piecutter has just been released and for now we only have support for **PyCaret** automated deployment code generation.
 (You can expect support for all major frameworks in the coming days (I'm developing this package in my spare time, as fast as I can)*.

+## Features
++ Cross-platform: Windows, Linux and Mac are supported.
++ Works with Python 3.8, or a newer version.
++ Code formatting with Python Black.

 ## :bookmark_tabs: API Docs

 ## :page_with_curl: Table of Contents